 Differences between deploying in cloud and deploying on premises:

 Deployment of an application on the cloud is systematically known as PaaS (Platform-As-A-Service) whereby often a third party provider is able to give provision of resources such as their virtual servers within this scenario context to allow the application to be hosted in a sophisticated environment.
 Deploying on premises would equate to being responsible for the provision resources that such a deployment would require.
-This would mean locally hosting the servers and their upkeep and supervision opposed to hosting it on cloud whereby the third party ( Google, Azure etc) would still bear responsibility for the supervision and maintenance of their allocated resources.
+This would mean locally hosting the servers and their upkeep and supervision opposed to hosting it on cloud whereby the third party (Google, Azure etc.) would still bear responsibility for the supervision and maintenance of their allocated resources.

 In cloud deployment security is maintained at an extremely high standard especially with regards to third party major cloud providers you are likely to have the latest protection systems in place to safeguard your application/deployment such as Google Cloud armor which can protect you from application attacks and more such as SQL injections, DDoS(Distributed-Denial-of-Service).
-When deploying on premises you are responsible for security and it is limited to your extent of knowledge of prevention systems and attacks etc you also may be responsible for the physical security aspects and maintaining it.
+When deploying on premises you are responsible for security, and it is limited to your extent of knowledge of prevention systems and attacks etc. you also may be responsible for the physical security aspects and maintaining it.
 Scaling and accounting for growth for the application is easier with cloud deployment as cloud providers are able to account for growing traffic by having larger scale operations and flexible operating models whereas deploying locally/on-premises means accounting for scaled growth by increasing costs to fluctuate with the traffic growth and recession which can be costly and result in additional hardware costs.
-Depending on the cloud provide pay model you are likely to utilise or encounter more reasonable costs or a pay as you go model which alleviates the total cost price and is more efficient as often you are charged for resources used or per use when you deploy on the cloud.
-When deploying locally the costs are likely to be higher to account for all the additional equipment and hardware necessary to deploy the application as you are not provided them.
+Depending on the cloud provide pay model you are likely to utilize or encounter more reasonable costs or a pay as you go model which alleviates the total cost price and is more efficient as often you are charged for resources used or per use when you deploy on the cloud.
+When deploying locally the costs are likely to be higher to account for all the additional equipment and hardware necessary to deploy the application as you are not provided with them.

-When deploying to the cloud the upkeep of systems is the responsibility of the cloud provider which is often able to quickly respond to threats , bugs and provide updates to system to ensure they run concurrently with everything else without error or minimal room thereof.
+When deploying to the cloud the upkeep of systems is the responsibility of the cloud provider which is often able to quickly respond to threats, bugs and provide updates to system to ensure they run concurrently with everything else without error or minimal room thereof.
 When deploying locally responsibility for maintenance is your own responsibility and can increase cost as you may require experts to attain a standard of maintenance for complex hardware that may not be always possible for one individual.
-Deploying on cloud is faster than deploying locally because cloud providers have readily made systems designated for the deployment of applications that are suited for many scenarios because it is their specialisation and business model whereas deploying an application yourself would require you to be aatempting to attain a set of specifications for deployment of your particular application on your own which can be a timely procedure.
+Deploying on cloud is faster than deploying locally because cloud providers have readily made systems designated for the deployment of applications that are suited for many scenarios because it is their specialization and business model whereas deploying an application yourself would require you to be attempting to attain a set of specifications for deployment of your particular application on your own which can be a timely procedure.

-Deploying to the cloud also means that the accesibility of your application is widespread because it is available on the internet whereas deploying locally would mean it is often not and would require exxtensive procedures to make it accessible to larger groups of people.
+Deploying to the cloud also means that the accessibility of your application is widespread because it is available on the internet whereas deploying locally would mean it is often not and would require extensive procedures to make it accessible to larger groups of people.

-In this scenario Azure was used to deploy the EventEase application this is useful because many people are able to access the application and many customers may likely one day want to access such an application from different areas of the world as it is a booking service.
+In this scenario Azure was used to deploy the EventEase application this is useful because many people are able to access the application, and many customers may likely one day want to access such an application from different areas of the world as it is a booking service.

 2.